isomerpages/mddi-corp/index.md

   policies.
 image: /images/MDDI Logos/MDDI_LOGO_RGB_resize.png
 permalink: /
-notification: Government officials will NEVER ask you to transfer money or disclose banking details over a phone call.
+notification: Government officials will never ask you to transfer money or disclose bank log-in details over a phone call.
 Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
 sections:
   - hero:
       background: /images/MDDI Logos/hero_banner.png